wallacebrf/Synology-to-TrueNAS/README.md

 20. ***Veeam*** *[Replaces Active Backup for Business]*

 I have been usingSynology Active Backup for Business to perform bare metal backups of my 4x windows machines and needed a way to perform this same function.
 I found Veeam free for windows which does exactly what i needed.
 This is a program that runs solely on the windows machine and simply uses SMB to save the backup data to your trueNAS.
-It allows for incremental backups, backup retention policies just like Active Backup for Buisnss.
+It allows for incremental backups, backup retention policies just like Active Backup for Business.
 One thing Active Backup for Business was really good at was de-duplication which Veeam is not as good as, but i am OK with that.

 Veeam free for windows can be downloaded here: <a href="https://www.veeam.com/products/free/microsoft-windows.html">Veeam windows client free</a>

-The configuration settings that i sucessfully used to perform bare metal backups to by trueNAS server can be found <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/Veeam">here</a>.
+The configuration settings that i successfully used to perform bare metal backups to by trueNAS server can be found <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/Veeam">here</a>.

-I am also going to be combining Veeam with Syncthing to perform versioned backups of specific directories on my windows machines. <a href="https://www.youtube.com/watch?v=cccPnXnh6wA">Lawrence Systems - How I Use Syncthing for Real Time Backups</a>
+I am also going to be combining Veeam with Syncthing to perform version-ed backups of specific directories on my windows machines. <a href="https://www.youtube.com/watch?v=cccPnXnh6wA">Lawrence Systems - How I Use Syncthing for Real Time Backups</a>

 <div id="Grey_log"></div>